redpesk-common/sec-gate-oidc/plugins/oidc-pam/README.md

 # pam Quick start IDP configuration

 PAM is obviously not openid-connect compliant.
 Like for LDAP sgate fakes an IDP.
 With pam sgate map /etc/passwd uid as a federated user ID and use GIDS as security attributes.

-Standard PAM login does not support SSO(Sign Sign On) and each time a session timeouts, you will have to confirm your password.
+Standard PAM login does not support SSO (Single Sign-On) and each time a session timeouts, you will have to confirm your password.

 Note that pam is implemented as an external IDP plugin and should be used as a template to interface with any other non standard authority.

 ## 1- request a developer account.

 While requesting a PAM developer account is obviously out of scope.
 You will nevertheless need the root account to:

 * add new sgate users (UID >= 1000)
 * give /etc/shadow read access to sgate process.